jonathanolson/slither/notes/patterns.md

         - What if we... manually compute these?
 For these SMALL cases, it is probably practical
     -
   -
+  - USE our binary collection directly to do redundancy checks! (without having to create things?)
+    - So we don't have to create options while combining
+  -
   - "in-progress" collection type, that tracks:
     - (a) boards that have completed processing (even if they are NOT in the list, they were empty)
     - (b) boards that are currently in processing